 The Syslog facility to be assigned to events created by the service.
-Most useful if the message shall be forwarded to a syslog daemon.
+Most useful if the message is to be forwarded to a Syslog daemon.

 The Syslog priority to be assigned to events created by the service.
-Most useful if the message shall be forwarded to a syslog daemon.
+Most useful if the message is to be forwarded to a Syslog daemon.

 The Resource ID to be assigned to events created by the service.
-Most useful if the message shall be forwarded to a Syslog daemon.
+Most useful if the message is to be forwarded to a Syslog daemon.

-The syslog tag value to be assigned to events created by the service.
-Most useful if the message shall be forwarded to a syslog daemon.
+The Syslog tag value to be assigned to events created by the service.
+Most useful if the message is to be forwarded to a Syslog daemon.

 Name of the rule set to be used for this service.
-The Rule Set name must be a valid Rule Set.
+The rule set name must be a valid rule set.